interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/masteradvanced.rst

 The Controller Repository contains all known space controllers.

-The service will be called *controllerRepository* in your script.
+The service will be called *spaceControllerRepository* in your script.

-You can find detailed documentation in the :javadoc:`interactivespaces.master.server.services.ControllerRepository` Javadoc.
+You can find detailed documentation in the :javadoc:`interactivespaces.master.server.services.SpaceControllerRepository` Javadoc.

 The Activity Repository
 ~~~~~~~

 The Activity Repository contains all known activities, live activities,
-and live activity groups.
+live activity groups, and spaces.

 The service will be called *activityRepository* in your script.